-In the olden days (and by olden days, I mean up until 20 years ago), there were no online galleries or images that you could instantly share on Instagram or iMessage with your family and friends.
+In the olden days (and by olden days, I mean up until about 20 years ago), there were no online galleries or images that you could instantly share on Instagram or message with your family and friends.

 Before digital photography, the only way to relive your memories was to print them on paper (a crazy thought, I know!) and store them in shoeboxes or albums.

 Instead of receiving all of the images from their wedding, couples would make an appointment with their photographer to browse through very small prints, called proofs.